metaflow/apex-recoil/docs/capture.md

     It's important not to move mouse while shooting.
 One can either lift a mouse from a pad or map mouse buttons to keyboard if possible.

-    Save pattern image and cut it:
+    Save pattern image and crop it:

     <img src="./res/cut.png" width="150px"/>